The Pros and Cons of Going to University

 What Happens If I Drop Out?

-If university doesn’t work out, there’s no shame in leaving.
+There's no shame in leaving.
 You can explore apprenticeships, vocational training, or starting a career.
-Just be honest with yourself about your reasons and next steps.

 How Do I Decide Between University and an Apprenticeship?

 Deciding whether to go to university is personal and depends on your goals, interests, and financial situation.
-Weigh the pros, such as career opportunities and personal development, against the cons, like costs and time commitment.
+Weigh the pros against the cons, explore alternatives, and seek advice.
+There's no one-size-fits-all answer.